Award-Winning Digital Communities, Technology-Based Educational Programming and Public Outreach

 - Jessica Heimberg, senior web developer, Dallas Museum of Art

-- Lisa Mazzola, assistant director, school and family programs, Museum of Modern Art, New York
+- Lisa Mazzola, assistant director, school & teacher programs, The Museum of Modern Art, New York City

-- Stephanie Pau, associate educator, interpretation, Museum of Modern Art, New York
+- Stephanie Pau, associate educator, interpretation & research, The Museum of Modern Art, New York City

 - Andrea Swensrud, manager, science education, KQED